Anita Lerche

-Anita Lerche (ਅਨੀਤਾ ਲਿਆਕੇ) is a singer-songwriter, composer and actress from Denmark.
+Anita Lerche (ਅਨੀਤਾ ਲਿਆਕੇ) is a Danish-American singer-songwriter, composer and actress originating from Denmark.
 With the release of her album Heer from Denmark in November 2006, she became the first non-Asian woman from the west to create a solo album in Punjabi.
 In addition to singing in Punjabi, she has sung in a total of 16 different languages.

 Early life and education

 Lerche was born on 21 December 1973 in Glostrup and grew up in Herlev, which are suburbs of Copenhagen.
 She grew up in a musical household, with her father Mogens Flemming Lerche singing and playing the guitar.
-Her great grandfather Knud Peter Emil Nielsen was a professional singer and musician.
+Her great-grandfather Knud Peter Emil Nielsen was a professional singer and musician.
 About her father's influence on her love of music, Anita said, “He was my big inspiration.
 He has a great voice and was always playing the guitar and singing.
-I was just listening, and I got inspired by him.”
+I was just listening, and I got inspired by him.

 At the age of seven, Lerche began singing publicly when she joined the Herlev School choir.
 At the age of 13, she was accepted to the choir of Radio Denmark and was chosen to sing in an opera for children called Lykken og Forstanden.
 Two years later, she started training in the western classical music style and got her first professional job as a church singer.